jcsilva/docker-kaldi-gstreamer-server/README.md

 It instantiates a worker on your local host and connects it to a master server located at master-server.com:8888.

 You will see that a worker.log file will be created at /opt of your container.
-If everything goes ok, you will see some lines indicating that there is a woker avail able.
+If everything goes ok, you will see some lines indicating that there is a worker available.

 For stopping the worker server, you may execute the following command inside your container:
 ```